Question: What are migratory birds?

 |Murmuration of Starlings

-Starlings are small to medium-sized song birds that are classified within the Passerine suborder.
-In this page we look at a dance performed by a murmuration of starlings at twilight which is a spectacular and fascinating phenomenon of collective behavior.
-Read more...
+Starlings are small to medium-sized song birds.
+Watch our video of a murmuration of starlings at twilight - a spectacular and fascinating phenomenon of collective behavior...go to this page...

 |Birds of Prey

-Many different types of birds kill in order to eat.
+Different types of birds kill in order to eat.
 Some eat rodents; others eat fish, worms or other living creatures.
-However, birds that use their beaks in order to hunt do not necessarily fall into the category of ‘birds of prey’.
-Read more...
+However, birds that use their beaks in order to hunt are not necessarily ‘birds of prey’... go to this page...

 See also Vultures of Gamla...